 Melba home prices are not only among the most expensive in Idaho, but Melba real estate also consistently ranks among the most expensive in America.

-Melba is a blue-collar town, with 43.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Melba is generally considered to be a blue-collar town.
+43.99% of the Melba workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Melba is a city of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Melba who work in food service (20.27%), office and administrative support (10.31%), and management occupations (6.19%).

 There are many members of the armed forces living in Melba.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.

-Because of many things, Melba is a great place for families with children to consider.
-First of all, many other families with children live here, making Melba a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Melba has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Melba is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Melba’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Melba, however, is that residents on average have to contend with a long commute, spending on average 31.33 minutes every day commuting to work.

-The population of Melba has a very low overall level of education: only 8.26% of people over 25 hold a 4-year college degree or higher.
+The citizens of Melba have a very low rate of college education: just 8.26% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Melba in 2022 was $23,100, which is low income relative to Idaho and the nation.
 This equates to an annual income of $92,400 for a family of four.
 However, Melba contains both very wealthy and poor people as well.